Chasing Truth: Chapter 11

 “He already does,” she assured with a grin as she ducked under a tree limb and wound around the curving path.

 By the time they finished the hike all Mari’s trepidation was gone.
-Sam was all laughter and charm until she was convinced she misread him earlier.
+Damon was all laughter and charm until she was convinced she misread him earlier.
 His childhood wasn’t as pretty as hers.
 He was raised in a less than stellar neighborhood and she had the feeling there were a lot of fights in his past.
-He glossed over it all but it gave her enough for a good picture.
+He glossed over it all, but it gave her enough for a good picture.
 Maybe that explained the edge that put her guard up and she relaxed with that knowledge.

-Sam took a long drink and smiled at her.
+Damon took a long drink and smiled at her.
 “We might stick around for a little while.
 If we do, we’ll definitely be interested in another tour.”

 “We’ll be here,” she promised.